god-of-errors/RpgCombatSystemBlog/index.md

     return dynamic_cast<T*>(SkillList[index]);
 }
 ```
-These functions not only facilitate the addition of skills to a unit but also ensure that the skills retrieved are specific to their inherited types.
-This safeguards against potential complications arising from using base skills, which may lack the additional features introduced in their inherited counterparts.

-In essence, the BaseUnit class encapsulates the quintessential elements of an RPG unit while providing a dynamic platform for users to tailor characters to their unique gaming narratives.
-Its role as a foundational building block ensures the vitality and adaptability of the entire RPG Combat System Template.
+This dynamic and user-friendly approach to the BaseUnit class ensures that it aligns with the overarching goal of creating a flexible and customizable RPG combat system template.

 ## BaseSkill
-In the intricate tapestry of the RPG Combat System Template, the BaseSkill class emerges as a pivotal component, providing units with the means to engage in a myriad of actions—ranging from powerful attacks to strategic support.
-The essence of any skill is encapsulated within the BaseSkill class, encompassing essential attributes such as a name, required MP, power, skill type, and the potential application of buffs or debuffs.
-This foundational class serves as a canvas upon which developers can paint a diverse array of skill functionalities, tailored to the unique dynamics of their RPG worlds.
+The BaseSkill class serves as a important component within the RPG system, providing units with the ability to attack and interact with others.
+It contains essential attributes such as a name, the MP needed for the attack, power, and skill type.
+Additionally, it can include an elemental attribute and buffs/debuffs that it applies when used, if need be.

-At the heart of the BaseSkill class lies the Use function—a linchpin that determines the skill's behavior when activated.
-This function takes a user and a target as parameters, offering unparalleled freedom for developers to define the specific actions a skill should undertake.
-The beauty of the BaseSkill class lies in its adaptability; developers can unleash their creativity, crafting skills that exhibit versatility and uniqueness.
-Whether it's a healing skill, an offensive onslaught, or a game-specific maneuver, the Use function acts as a gateway to a multitude of possibilities.
+The primary function of note is the Use function, where, after receiving a user and a target, the skill executes its defined action.
+The true power of the BaseSkill class lies in its versatility, allowing developers the freedom to define various actions when inherited.
+This flexibility enables the creation of skills that can dynamically adapt to different scenarios, such as a healing skill that, when used on an enemy, deals damage, or an attacking skill that summons a mech to attack for you.

-**Example: Healing Skill**
+Here's an example of a healing skill's Use function:

 ```c++
 void bee::rpg::HealSkill::Use(const std::shared_ptr<BaseUnit>& user, const std::shared_ptr<BaseUnit>& target)